ghc-proposals/ghc-proposals/proposals/0000-extra_maybe_field_selectors.rst

   maybeDpSignupFsUser    :: Message -> Maybe UserId

-  maybeDpSendOrderFsUser :: Message -> Maybe UserId

-  maybeDpSendChatFsUid  :: Message -> Maybe UserId

-  maybeDpSignupFsUid    :: Message -> Maybe EventId

-  maybeDpSendOrderFsUid :: Message -> Maybe SignalId

-*Note: all this code is safe in use, it is error-less in runtime and have "ordinary" types in signatures.*
+*Note: all this code is safe in use, it is error-less in runtime.*

 Import, export